 Prescription mouthwashes can also reduce the amount of harmful bacteria in your mouth.
 Some patients who have persistent gingivitis may need to visit the dentist every three to four months for professional cleanings that can further reduce plaque and bacteria in your mouth.

-• Laser dentistry: soft tissue lasers can be used to remove damaged tissue and stimulate the body’s natural healing process.
+Soft tissue lasers can remove damaged tissue and stimulate the body’s natural healing process.
 You can expect minimal discomfort and side effects.
 Laser dentistry is painless and quicker than traditional methods.

-• Oral surgery: for treating the effects of advanced periodontitis, oral surgery may be needed.
+You may need gum surgery if you have advanced periodontitis.
 We will remove damaged tissue, and possibly replace it with new tissue to stabilize teeth that are loose.
-Oral surgery is usually reserved as a last-resort.
+Oral surgery is a last-resort.
 We will first recommend minimally-invasive treatments before oral surgery.

 Bleeding Gums FAQs